KANGWEII/outline_wiki/docs/INSTALLATION.md

 ```

 ## Setup the environment
+> [!IMPORTANT]
+> Refer to [tailscale](https://tailscale.com/tailscale) to set up your own VPN.
+If cross-device access is not required, you may skip this step and proceed with `localhost`.

 Run the following command to generate all necessary environment files, TLS certificates, and data directories.

 When prompted for a hostname, you can: